waldzellai/fastmcp-waldzell/README.md

 npx fastmcp inspect src/examples/addition.ts
 ```

+If you are looking for a boilerplate repository to build your own MCP server, check out [fastmcp-boilerplate](https://github.com/punkpeye/fastmcp-boilerplate).

 ### Remote Server Options

 FastMCP supports multiple transport options for remote communication, allowing an MCP hosted on a remote machine to be accessed over the network.